thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

-Absinthe rinse
-add all ingredients into a mixing glass, add 1x1 ice, stir until chilled, strain into a chilled small mason jar (no ice).
+Add all ingredients into a mixing glass, add 1x1 ice, stir until chilled, strain into a chilled small mason jar (no ice).
 Garnish with a lemon twist.

 ---